jon-jacky/Piety/doc/modules.md

 - None of the Piety operating system modules or applications depend on any contents of the *scripts* directory.

-The Piety system itself has no dependencies, other than Python itself.
+The Piety system has no dependencies, other than Python itself (including a few standard library modules).
 This makes Piety a minimal self-contained system, written in a uniform style throughout.
 Alternatively, it might be possible to assemble similar functionality from [other projects](utilities.md), but we expect the resulting system would be larger and harder to understand than Piety.

-Revised February 2017
+Revised May 2018